markjacksonfishing/katacoda/sysdig-container-visibility/step1.md

-In this scenario, you will take on the role of a DevOps team member who is responsible of identifying how a Wordpress service performs running in two Docker containers with a MySQL database also in a container.
-An HAproxy will sit in front of the Wordpress containers balancing the requests between them.
+In this scenario, you will explore a two instances Wordpress with an HAproxy load-balancer and a MySQL database.
+All services will be deployed using Docker containers.

-## Task
+## Setup scenario

-To begin, execute the following commands to create the scenario.
+To begin, execute the following commands to launch the scenario:

-First the MySQL database container:

-`docker run --name mysql -v /data:/var/lib/mysql -e MYSQL_ROOT_PASSWORD='password' -d mysql`{{execute}}

-Then the Wordpress instances:

-`docker run --name wp1 -e VIRTUAL_HOST=wp --link mysql:mysql -d wordpress docker run --name wp2 -e VIRTUAL_HOST=wp --link mysql:mysql -d wordpress`{{execute}}
+`docker run --name mysql -v /data:/var/lib/mysql -e MYSQL_ROOT_PASSWORD='password' -d mysql docker run --name wp1 -e VIRTUAL_HOST=wp --link mysql:mysql -d wordpress docker run --name wp2 -e VIRTUAL_HOST=wp --link mysql:mysql -d wordpress docker run --name proxy -p 80:80 -e DEFAULT_HOST=wp -v /var/run/docker.sock:/tmp/docker.sock:ro -d jwilder/nginx-proxy:alpine`{{execute}}

-Next, the HAproxy instance:

-`docker run --name proxy -p 80:80 -e DEFAULT_HOST=wp -v /var/run/docker.sock:/tmp/docker.sock:ro -d jwilder/nginx-proxy:alpine`{{execute}}

-And finally, initialize the MySQL database:

-`docker exec -i mysql mysql -ppassword wordpress < wp.sql 2>/dev/null`{{execute}}

-Once started, all HTTP requests to our Docker host will be forwarded by HAproxy to either one of the Wordpress instances.
-Automatically, a background script on this scenario will start making requests against the Wordpress load balancer so we can simulate some live connections and traffic.
+Automatically, a background script will setup Wordpress and start making requests against the Wordpress load balancer so we can simulate some live connections and traffic.

+_Note: you can access yourself to this Wordpress installation here:_ https://[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/